michael-attal/Behavolve/README.md

 Subsequently (if time permits):

+- **Fear of Snake**: Explore a virtual forest with a snake to confront ophidiophobia.
 - **Fear of Heights**: Experience high-altitude situations to manage acrophobia.
 - **Fear of the Sea**: Dive into marine environments to overcome thalassophobia.
 - **Blood Draws**: Simulate a blood draw with haptic feedback equipment, like a cuff, to reduce hemophobia.
-- **Fear of Snakes in the Forest**: Explore a virtual forest with a snake to confront ophidiophobia.

 # Key Features